olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

  Also, if I collapse the `allPets` field, we'll see that `totalPets` is also being sent in the query, and we get that data as well.

-[00:31] If we take a closer look at the query, everything wrapped with curly braces is called a selection set.
-Each piece of data that we're requesting is called a field.
-I can also add comments to the query by using the pound sign or hashtag.
+[00:31] If we take a closer look at the query, _everything wrapped with curly braces is called a **selection set**._ _Each piece of data that we're requesting is called a **field**._ I can also add comments to the query by using the pound sign or hashtag `# Adding a comment to the allPets query`

 [00:45] Then if I were to use this on one of the fields, we'll see that name is now removed from the query and is not returned.

 ## Query an Enumeration Type with GraphQL
+_**Description:** In the GraphQL Query Language, an enum or enumeration type is a restricted list of values for a particular field.
+We'll query an enum field, category, in this lesson to find out the different pet categories.
+This lesson also takes a look at the GraphQL schema for the API._

 Instructor: [00:00] We've sent the `allPets` query, so we have some information about the pet, their name and their weight.
 Now, I know that Biscuit and Jungle are cats, because I know that cats, but I might not have all of them memorized.

 [00:11] We want to be able to find out what category the pet belongs to.
-When we're using GraphQL Playground, we can hit control-space.
+When we're using GraphQL Playground, we can hit **control-space**.
 This will surface all of the different fields that are available on this query.

 [00:23] Let's go ahead and add `category` to our query.
 When I click play, we should see `category` being returned.